wgsl-tooling-wg/wesl-spec/WeslToml.md

 ### `include` and `exclude` fields

 Specifies an array of patterns where wesl files are located.
-They patterns are relative to the `wesl.toml` file.
+The patterns are relative to the `wesl.toml` file.

 The default value of `include` is all wesl and wgsl files in the `root` directory, recursively.
 The default value of `exclude` is an empty array.